 There is no easy solution to these problems and mutual support needs to be given through communication to develop a greater understanding between the couple, family and friends.
-Some couples describe their infertility journey akin to being on an emotional roller coaster ride; the waiting game each month is often peppered with spurts of optimism followed by a crash when another period arrives or when the treatment fails to achieve pregnancy.
+Some couples describe their infertility journey akin to being on an emotional roller coaster ride; the waiting game each month is often peppered with spurts of optimism followed by a crash when another period arrives or when the fertility treatment fails to achieve pregnancy.

 It is important for couples to care and support one another through trying times as there is always light at the end of the tunnel.

 Here are some coping strategies to help you through this difficult time

 - Read and learn as much as you can about infertility.

 - Communicate fears and emotion to your partner on a regular basis.

 - Support one another, but understand that it will be difficult to do so at times.